Nashville7/outdoor-adventures/README.md

 ## Introduction

-- This is a Online Curriculum Vitae of Nashville James, using Hyper Text Markup language(HTML) and Cascading Style Sheets(CSS)
+- This is a Outdoor Adventures project dobe by Nashville James, using Hyper Text Markup language(HTML) and Cascading Style Sheets(Sass)
 -

 ## Description

-- CV of Nashville James.Showcasing everything i have learned,about web development untill now.
+- Outdoor Adventures project.Showcasing everything i have learned,about web development untill now.

 ## Purpose

-- To display my coding skills for a career as a web developer.
+- To display my coding skills.

 # How to set up project
 - 1) In the upper-right corner of any page,click,and then click new repository.